ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/nn_simulation/README.md

 ## Key Components
 - `Simulation` Class: This class is responsible for setting up and running the simulation.
 It reads configuration settings from a JSON file.
 - `Execute` Class: This class manages the core logic of the simulation, including handling different events and updating the system state based on the optimal priority rule determined by the neural networks.
 - `MyNetwork` Class: This class represents the neural network model to generate the gradient approximations.
-It loads the neural network weights (saved using the Julia code in the [deep_splitting](https://github.com/ekasikaralar/NN_based_dynamic_scheduling/tree/main/deep_splitting) folder) saved under 'neural_network_folder_name' and includes methods for forward propagation, batch normalization, and performing matrix operations.
+It loads the neural network weights (saved using the PyTorch code in the [deep_splitting](https://github.com/ekasikaralar/NN_based_dynamic_scheduling/tree/main/deep_splitting) folder) saved under 'neural_network_folder_name' and includes methods for forward propagation and performing matrix operations.

 ## Initialization
 - The `Simulation` constructor initializes the simulation using a JSON configuration file.
 It contains key simulation parameters like num_interval, num_iterations, and file paths for various input data.